 The arbiter enables concurrent memory accesses to receive and to send packets.
 With such feature, the PE may receive new data and concurrently inject new packets into the NoC, interleaving the memory accesses.
-A round-robin (RR) arbiter enables this feature, by controlling two signals: read_enable (send) and write_enable (receive).
+A round-robin (RR) arbiter enables this feature, by controlling two signals: $read_enable$ (send) and $write_enable$ (receive).
 A timer (DMNI_TIMER) controls the amount of time each module may access the memory.

 Fig. 10 presents the FSM controlling the arbiter.
 A signal named round selects the module to grant access.
 The receive and send FSMs assert the signals send_active and receive_active, respectively.
-When the arbiter goes to sEND state, the read_enable signal is asserted, enabling the send module to access the memory.
+When the arbiter goes to send state, the read_enable signal is asserted, enabling the send module to access the memory.
 The FSM stays in this state while send_active is asserted, or the timer expired and the other module requested access to the memory.
-Note that the arbiter may stay in the SEND state for periods larger than the timer limit if the other module does not request access to the memory.
-The FSM returns to the ROUND state, the round signal inverts, changing the order to verify which module must be served.
+Note that the arbiter may stay in the send state for periods larger than the timer limit if the other module does not request access to the memory.
+The receive state has the same behavior of the send state.
+When the FSM returns to the round state, the round signal inverts, changing the order to verify which module must be served.